sosuisen/git-documentdb/docs-api/git-documentdb.putoptions.md

 - taskId: taskId is used in TaskQueue to distinguish CRUD and synchronization tasks.
 It is usually generated automatically.
 Set it if you would like to monitor this put task explicitly.

 - enqueueCallback: A callback function called just after this put task is enqueued to TaskQueue.

+- debounceTime: put/insert/update operations for the same document are debounced by specified milliseconds.
+This overwrite the same option in Collection Class.
+Default is -1 (do not debounce).